• Skip to primary navigation

 This recipe uses fresh dill, chives, and parsley.

-1. Add 1 tsp. white wine vinegar (or regular distilled white vinegar), 1 tsp. lemon juice, ½ tsp. garlic powder, ½ tsp. onion powder, and ½ tsp. kosher salt.
+1. Add 1 tsp. white wine vinegar (or regular distilled white vinegar), 1 tsp. lemon juice, ½ tsp. garlic powder, ½ tsp. onion powder, and ½ tsp. kosher salt to the mayo mixture.

 2. Mince 2 Tbsp. of fresh dill, 2 Tbsp. of fresh parsley, and 2 Tbsp. of fresh chives.
 Add the minced herbs to the bowl.